adamforprovo/campaign-website/src/content/issues.md

 Putting off maintenance saves money now, but it's not sustainable.

-### We're relying on big bets to balance the budget.

-In recent years, we've leaned on large, ambitious projects to attract economic growth — the Epic Sports Park, the airport, big box retailers, and more.

-**Big projects cost money and come with risk.** Some of these bets have paid off, but others may take years to prove themselves.
-If the returns fall short, it's difficult to change course.

 ### It's time to get the fundamentals right.

-Many of Provo's neighborhoods depend on subsidy.
-The property and sales tax they generate doesn't cover the long-term cost of the roads and pipes that service them.

-We need to help these places become financially self-sustaining.
+In recent years, we've leaned on big, ambitious projects to attract economic growth — the Epic Sports Park, the airport, big box retailers, and more.
+Some of these bets have paid off, but others may take years to prove their value.

 **A strong economy isn't built on one or two big ideas, but lots of small ones.** Large speculative projects stretch our funds.
 But small businesses, infill projects, and mixed-use developments grow our tax base while making better use of the infrastructure we already have.